 For more information about the Irish potato famine do have a look at our Old-fashioned Irish potato soup recipe post.

-Adding potatoes to soup and stews created a cheap but sustainable meal that provided lots of cheap, valuable, wholesome nutrition.
+Adding potatoes to soup and stews created a cheap but sustainable meal that provided a budget-friendly that was surprisingly high in nutrients.

 Contrary to many popular beliefs, white potatoes are naturally fat-free and do contain valuable nutrition.
-Among many other benefits, potatoes are a good source of antioxidants, provide a good doze of vitamin C, B vitamins, and are a great source of dietary fibre.
+Among many other benefits, potatoes are a good source of antioxidants, provide a good doze of vitamin C, B vitamins, and are high in dietary fibre.

 Nowadays, potatoes are very much ingrained into the Scots diet with many much loved national dishes incorporating potatoes.